 To alert the Board to deviations from budgets that may be outside the range determined by the Board during the budget approval process, as they may be revealed or anticipated as the fiscal year progresses.

-The Strategic Planning Committee shall consist of the Vice President (Operations), two student members of the Board, and two non-Board members of Council, and other members at the committee Chair’s discretion.
+The Strategic Planning Committee shall consist of the Vice President (Operations), two student members of the Board, and two non-Board, voting, members of Council, and other members at the committee Chair’s discretion.
 The duties of the Strategic Planning Committee shall be:

 To develop long term strategic plans for the Engineering Society and the Engineering Society’s Corporate Initiatives.
 Which areas of the Society the committee focuses on in any one year shall be left to the discretion of the Board.